shivamgarg7276/graal-micronaut/README.md

 The startup will be approximately `25 ms` compared to the `600 ms` when using the application without AOT.
 Also, the memory consumption this time should be around `35 MB` compared to `180 MB` in the JIT variant.

+# Comparison with Spring Boot

+For comparison with Spring Boot, checkout https://github.com/shivamgarg7276/graal-spring-native